 How much underfoot support do the sandals provide?
-Walking sandals with arch support are pretty much standard across the board, but the level of support differs.
-Flat footed people will want more foot support, while others might not require firm support.
+Walking sandals with arch support is pretty much standard across the board, but the level of support differs.
+Flat-footed people will want more foot support, while others might not require firm support.

-Hiking sandals should not be used for hill walking as they don’t offer any ankle support.
+Note: Hiking sandals are not suitable for hillwalking as they don’t offer any ankle support.

 Adjustability and Fit

 No two feet are the same.
-The general rule of thumb is that the more adjustable a pair of walking sandals are, the more likely you are able to get a comfortable fit for your feet.
-Your feet should remain in place while you are walking, straps shouldn’t rub or be too tight.
+The general rule of thumb is that the more adjustable a pair of walking sandals are, the more likely you can get a comfortable fit for your feet.
+Your feet should remain in place while you are walking, and straps shouldn’t rub or be too tight.

 One of the biggest benefits of walking sandals over standard sandals or flip flops is an enhanced level of cushioning, helping to protect your joints from shock and providing you with stability as you hike.

-Uppers are made from leather or synthetic materials.
+Uppers generally feature leather or synthetic materials.
 There are pros and cons to both.
 Synthetic materials perform better in wet conditions as they dry quickly and don’t tend to rub if wet.
 Leather can provide a more comfortable grip and is naturally quite breathable.
-Most leather walking sandals have a synthetic lining to help make them more water resistant but they’re still not as efficient in damper conditions as synthetic uppers.
+Most leather walking sandals have a synthetic lining to help make them more water-resistant, but they’re still not as efficient in damper conditions as synthetic uppers.